Confusion of Tagged Perturbations in Forward Automatic Differentiation of Higher-Order Functions: Abstract

 \section{Abstract}

-Forward Automatic Differentiation (AD) is a technique for augmenting programs to both perform their original calculation and also compute its directional derivative.
-The essence of Forward AD is to attach a derivative value to each number, and propagate these through the computation.
-When derivatives are nested, the distinct derivative calculations, and their associated attached values, must be distinguished.
-In dynamic languages this is typically accomplished by creating a unique tag for each application of the derivative operator, tagging the attached values, and overloading the arithmetic operators.
-We exhibit a subtle bug, present in fielded implementations, in which perturbations are confused \emph{despite} the tagging machinery.
+Automatic Differentiation (AD) is a technique for augmenting computer programs to compute derivatives.
+The essence of AD in its forward accumulation mode is to attach perturbations to each number, and propagate these through the computation by overloading the arithmetic operators.
+When derivatives are nested, the distinct derivative calculations, and their associated perturbations, must be distinguished.
+This is typically accomplished by creating a unique tag for each derivative calculation and tagging the perturbations.
+We exhibit a subtle bug, present in fielded implementations which support derivatives of higher-order functions, in which perturbations are confused \emph{despite} the tagging machinery, leading to incorrect results.
+The essence of the bug is this: a unique tag is needed for each derivative calculation, but in existing implementations unique tags are created when taking the derivative of a function at a point.
+When taking derivatives of higher-order functions, these need not correspond!
+We exhibit a simple example: a higher-order function $f$ whose derivative at a point $x$, namely $f'(x)$, is itself a function which calculates a derivative.
+This situation arises naturally when taking derivatives of curried functions.
+Two potential solutions are presented, and their deficiencies discussed.
+One uses eta expansion to delay the creation of fresh tags in order to put them into one-to-one correspondence with derivative calculations.
+The other wraps outputs of derivative operators with tag substitution machinery.
+Both solutions seem very difficult to implement without violating the desirable complexity guarantees of Forward AD.\@